 How much are tickets to the OBF?

 The Oregon Brewers Festival is not a ticketed event, and there is no admission charge to enter the festival grounds.
-In order to consume beer or cider, you purchase a tasting package for $20 that includes a 2020 souvenir tasting mug and 10 tasting tokens (mugs are available on their own for $10 and tokens are $1 apiece).
-Additional tokens are sold for $1 apiece.
-The purchase of mugs and tokens is made on-site.
-The mug/token sales tent is open from Noon to 8:30 pm.
-Mugs and tokens are non-refundable.
+In order to consume beer or cider, you purchase a tasting package for $30 that includes a souvenir tasting mug and 10 tasting tickets (mugs are available on their own for $10 and tickets are $2 apiece).
+Additional tickets are sold for $2 apiece.
+The purchase of mugs and ticket is made on-site.
+The mug/ticket sales tent is open from Noon to 8:30 pm.
+Mugs and ticketes are non-refundable.